Equine and Camelid Castration

 Plan for complications

 It is also good to plan for complications and be prepared.
 The most common complication is postoperative swelling.
-Other complications include
+See the next chapter!

 Key Takeaways